NexwayGroup/TranslationWidget/README.md

 $('.lang-translation').translationWidget({
  dataSource: translationsObject, // pass translationObject to load translations });
 ```

 #### Use custom function<a name="custom"></a>

 In some cases, you may want to filter the translation before passing them to an instance of the plugin.
 Or maybe you want to take advantage of the AJAX to retrieve the translation from the server.
-All you need to do is assign a custom function to **dataSource** parameter.
+All you need to do is assign a custom function to the **dataSource** parameter.
 The function, however, must return the same object with translations as described above.

-Here is example which result is exactly the same as above but it uses custom function instaed of assigning javascript object to plugins *dataSource*:
+Here is an example whose result is exactly the same as above but it uses a custom function instead of an object to *dataSource*:

 ```javascript
 $('.lang-translation').translationWidget({